 - Stock and real estate markets typically do well in a growing economy.
 Cuts in taxes and interest rates, high employment, political stability and increased corporate profits also can mean rising stock values.

 - Bond markets historically do well during times of political uncertainty.
 Moderate inflation, international conflicts, a volatile stock market and tight money supply often are a boon to bond markets.

-What happens if the market keeps dropping - say, 20% or more in a short period and accompanied by widespread selling?
+- A crash – A market keeps dropping, maybe 20% or more, in a short period accompanied by widespread selling.

 Another kind of cycle – cyclical stocks

 Investments in certain economic sectors typically experience predictable ups and downs because their performance is closely tied to what's happening in the economy.